Storm-07/LeetCode-Problems/README.md

 4/6/24 - HighAccessEmployees.java (!)<br />
 Wow this problem was the embodiment of the opposite problem I've been having with these leetcode problems.
 The description seemed difficult to understand at first and it was, however, I was able to understand it conceptually within about 10-15 minutes.
 The main problem was that I had no idea how to code it.
 I spent a little bit thinking about how to even parse a 2d List of strings but that knowledge is unknown to me.
 There are methods in the java library that I am unfamiliar with that allow you to manipulate a data structure like that that I simply do not know off the top of my head.
 Obviously the solution that I saw threw a hashmap at it to start lol.
 That makes sense though because of the structure of the list of lists supplied.
 I left a good amount of comments trying to explain what I at least thought was going on but I will definitely have to come back and try this one again someday. <br />

+4/7/24 - BuyStockSellStock.java <br />
+This problem is a little difficult to handle at first conceptually, but after looking it over it isn't too hard.
+Only part I don't understand is the first line within the for loop but the rest is easy to grasp. <br />